nirlipo/Width-Based-Planning-Resources/README.md

 # Papers:

-(Disclaimer: this is not a comprehensive list.
-Please get in touch to add relevant work.)
+(Disclaimer: this is not a comprehensive list, please get in touch to add relevant work that has been missed)

 ## Classical Planning over STRIPS/PDDL
 - Classical **Width Definition**, Iterative Width (**IW**), Serialized IW (**SIW**), **SIW+**, and **DFS+** algorithms